MrFrozenNik/boardy/README.md

 # webEngineeringCourse

-my repository for the "web engineering" course
+My repository fot the Web Engineerint course at UrFU